 So basically we will not talk about TV any more, because where the TV used to be will also be the internet - probably called video (?).
 And because TV will also be on the smaller screens in our pockets that used to be called mobile phones.
 I'd expect that using a much more integrated and intelligent version of the technology powering Slingbox, which beams AV content from your TV or computer to whatever device you want to view it on, that the TV and the mobile will be talking to each other.
 So for instance if I had been watching a football match at home but have to go out before the end, I should then be able to pick it up where I left it when I get on the train.

+And what does this mean for advertising?
 The current system of TV advertising is starting to buckle under the strain of increased DVR ownership.
 I have written in the past about why I don't think that we really understand viewing of TV ads in DVR owning households, but there is real potential in some of these technological developments to dramatically improve the role and impact of what used to be called TV advertising.

-The developments being made by Virgin and Sky appear to be based on behavioural targeting as well as demographic information (the danger with demographic targeting that isn't based on a BARB-style panel is that it confuses family members who are all viewers of the same screen).
+Personalised ads The developments being made by Virgin and Sky appear to be based on behavioural targeting as well as demographic information (the danger with demographic targeting that isn't based on a BARB-style panel is that it confuses family members who are all viewers of the same screen).
 While not a perfect system, as the classic Tivo targeting dilemma My Tivo Thinks I'm Gay shows (link to the article text rather than the original WSJ piece, as get this, the WSJ is still subscription only.
 On the internet!), this is still an improvement on current TV targeting.

 From a media planning perspective, there are times when I want to broadcast 30" in the old-school style.
 However, there are also many times when I'd prefer to have the option of showing 120" of great content to people who I know are interested in it (ideally I would know this because they had told me - by saying 'I really like the stuff this brand makes, please show me more of it as it is often better than the programmes' rather than 'I don't not allow you to not use my personal data for marketing purposes (tick here if you disagree)'.
 In almost all cases I'd rather invest in ads that are going to appeal a lot to fewer people than not appeal to the large number they are seen by (see Digital Mindchange for a more detailed analysis of the trade off between scale and involvement).
 Untargeted advertising leads to boring ads, which contributes to boring brands.
 As we are able to filter out more and more ads, there is no need to watch boring advertising.
 Personal targeting will allow more good advertising to get on air, as we all have different views of what constitutes 'good'.
-Adding geo-demographic data to behavioural would start to build a more rounded picture of individuals, so merging the three systems together would give us something significantly more accurate than we currently have, and should allow more enjoyable advertising to be created.
+Adding geo-demographic data to behavioural would start to build a more rounded picture of individuals, so merging the three systems together would give us something significantly more accurate than we currently have, and should allow more enjoyable advertising to be created. (see here for more on my thoughts on what might happen to advertising in future: it is a long post, but points 30-32 are the relevant bit)

-The role of the broadcasters is an interesting one in this debate.
+Broadcasters The role of the broadcasters is an interesting one in this debate.
 Virgin already have a lot of personal data as they know what on-demand programming has been watched by their households.
 As there is no reason why you wouldn't have their superfast internet access as well as their TV services, you would expect they would have rather a lot of IP data too.
 While Sky have been slow off the mark with advanced internet access (as their infrastructure is so satellite-based), I have a sneaky suspicision that they know more about us than they are letting on.
 That phone socket that runs out of the back of the Sky+ box is apparently to update the EPG.
 Because this can't be done over the satellite dish which is busy streaming HDTV?
 Sounds unlikely.
 In fact, when I unplugged the phoneline the EPG was just fine.
 In fact, it has been working just fine for a month without it!
 It is used to buy movies etc, but there seems to be a lot of data coming OUT of the Sky+ even when you aren't buying movies.
 The media planner in me hopes that this is marketable data, while the normal person in me thinks it is a bit suspicious.....

 And where does that leave the terrestrial players?
 Let's leave Kangaroo to one side, as nearly a year after launch it still shows no signs of being out of court any time soon, and in any case is likely to have been eaten or beaten by the UK launch of Hulu when it finally does.
 What is interesting is that this shows that they are all able to play nice together when it suits them to do so.
 As ITV, C4 and Five (not too mention the commercial juggernaut that is the modern day BBC) are all missing the viewing data that Sky, Virgin and BT all have, can we expect to see them pooling data when they launch?
 As revenue will come from audience numbers and these are different to actual viewing habit data, maybe the answer will come with a swift reform of BARB that shares viewing data across all (ex-) terrestrial channels.

-The real value to broadcasters and content owners here is twofold.
+Media Trading The real value to broadcasters and content owners here is twofold.
 Firstly, if all devices are synchronised and personlised then they should be able to serve totally personalised advertising to individuals across multiple platforms: so once I have seen a set number of ads for a new product (and I mean 'seen' not 'been exposed to'.
-There is a fundamental difference that we don't seem to get in the UK in the way that they do in the US) then a money-off ad will be served to me the next time I'm near a suitable shop (or SMS-ed if I subscribe to a service like Blyk, or as an audio ad if I'm listening to Spotify, etc).
+There is a fundamental difference that we don't seem to get in the UK in the way that they do in the US)then a money-off ad will be served to me the next time I'm near a suitable shop (or SMS-ed if I subscribe to a service like Blyk, or as an audio ad if I'm listening to Spotify, etc).
 The main point being that it doesn't matter what 'media channel' it is being served through, as everything is transmitted in the same way, and appears on either a large screen or a small one.

 So far that isn't a particularly radical idea as it is only taking what ad servers do now and synchronising it across multiple screens.
 Where I believe media owners have a chance of making their scale relevant in the future is by assigning value to individuals.
 Selling large numbers of eyeballs belongs in the last century, but the thoughts behind those eyeballs are worth plenty.